top of page

 Eligibility: Students enrolled in Missoula-area high schools

 If you are a student from Missoula who is fond of history, this one-week-long camp offered by the University of Montana could be a great choice for you.
-Although the 2025 program hasn’t been announced yet, it’s likely to be similar in structure to the 2024 program.
-In 2024, students took a course called ‘U.S. Foreign History Relations with Latin America: Sources and Perspectives,' which charted America’s relationship with various Latin American countries over the 19th and 20th centuries.
+In the past, students took a course called ‘U.S. Foreign History Relations with Latin America: Sources and Perspectives,' which charted America’s relationship with various Latin American countries over the 19th and 20th centuries.
 The course was taught by two UM professors and a graduate teaching assistant.

 This program enhances your knowledge through lectures, film viewings, and group discussions.
 You will also complete a group research project on a topic related to the year’s course material.
 You’ll analyze a range of historical sources, such as newspaper articles, letters, photographs, and oral accounts to build your argument.
 The program ends with a research presentation, where each group gets to showcase their findings.